rbisdorff/Digraph3/docSphinx/tutorial.rst

 which is indeed much less correlated (*tau* = 0.89) with the underlying outranking relation.

-The rating procedure is based en lower closed quantile classes, such that we collect the rating classes in increasing order:
+The rating procedure is based on lower closed quantile classes, such that we collect the rating classes' contents in increasing order of the quartiles:
     >>> print('Rating categories:', self.ratingCategories)
     Rating categories: OrderedDict([
      ('m1', ['a1004', 'a1009', 'a1007']), ('m2', ['a1002']),
      ('m3', ['a1008', 'a1006', 'a1005', 'a1001', 'a1003', 'a1010']) ])

-The effective rating result is better shown in descending order as follows:
+We notice that no decision action is rated above the lower limit of the highest quartile class [0.75 - 1.0].
+Indeed, the effective rating result is better shown in descending order as follows:
     >>> nqr.showQuantilesRating()
     [0.50 - 0.75[ ['a1008', 'a1006', 'a1005', 'a1001', 'a1003', 'a1010']
     [0.25 - 0.50[ ['a1002']